getporter/porter/docs/content/authoring-bundles.md

 Anyone can [create a mixin](/mixin-dev-guide/), here's a list of the mixins that are installed with Porter by default:

-* exec - runs shell scripts and commands
+* exec - run shell scripts and commands
 * helm - use the helm cli
 * azure - provision services on the Azure cloud